-Cream butter and sugar together in a mixer at medium until fluffy about 2 minutes.
+- Cream butter, sugar and almond extract together in a mixer at medium until fluffy about 2 minutes.
 Scrape down sides of mixing bowl. .

-Scrape down sides again and cover bowl with plastic.
+- Scrape down sides again and cover bowl with plastic.
 Refrigerate for at least an hour and up to 24 hours.
-Dough be frozen at this point.
+Dough can be frozen at this point.

-After time has passed, remove cookies from fridge and begin rolling dough into 1" balls.
+- After the time has passed, remove cookies from the fridge and begin rolling dough into 1" balls.
 Place on cookie sheet about 4 cookies across.

-Using thumb, gently make an indentation into the center of the cookie being careful not to go all the way through to the cookie sheet.
+- Using your thumb, gently make an indentation into the center of the cookie being careful not to go all the way through to the cookie sheet.

-Fill cookies with approximately 1/4-1/2 tsp of raspberry jam.
+- Fill cookies with approximately ¼-1/2 teaspoon of raspberry jam.